Parent’s Guide to Discipline and Appeals

 • Moderate – i.e. disrespecting coaching staff, openly blaming other players for lack of team success, fighting in the dressing room

-Cases of severe behaviour will always be escalated to the convenor who will consult with KMHA D&A or Risk Management and Safety.
+Cases of severe behaviour will always be escalated to the convenor who will consult with the KMHA Coordinator Risk Safety & Conduct Management.

 Division Discipline